Jakesphere/Decision-Induction-Tree/PLEASE_README.md

-This project is a decision induction tree which is a classifier that can categorize large data sets.
+This project is  decision induction tree which is a classifier that can categorize large data sets.
 My classifier was able to work with 80% classification accuracy

 You can refer to my report if you need clarification "ESE 327 Project 2 report"